BayTown/UD-DEND-Capstone-Flight-Data-with-Airflow/README.md

 - [PostgreSQL](https://www.postgresql.org/) Version 12.5

 ## Project Datasets - Data Sources
-    The project includes:

-    At least 2 data sources
-    More than 1 million lines of data.
-    At least two data sources/formats (csv, api, json)

 I extracted the following data from the OpenSky Network:
 - aircraftDatabase (CSV-Format)